Hryushek/hryushek/README.md

 🌱 Currently learning JavaScript
 🚀 Planning is my passion
-☮️ Originally from Russia
 ⚡ Fun fact: I'm afraid of dogs, so, if you're a dog, pls, don't text me

-📫 How to reach me: ankolts@yandex.ru
+📫 How to reach me: anastasiaa.koltsova@gmail.com